-Simply Natural Nessa (Migrated)
+Simply Natural Nessa

-How to Make a Soothing Bug Bite Balm
+Homemade Soothing Bug Bite Relief Balm

 bug bite balm recipe

-I’ve been using my homemade ultimate insect repellent to deter biting insects, however, it’s only natural that some of them still get through.
+I’ve been using my homemade insect repellent to deter biting insects, however, it’s only natural that some of them still get through.
 So, I end up coming back home with a few bites here and there.

 This balm helps to soothe itchy, red bites, taking the sting out and calming inflammation.